burzum/cakephp-user-tools/README.md

 The **UserTools** plugin provides you the building blocks for everything around users.
 It comes with a CRUD kick start through the [UserToolComponent](src/Controller/Component/UserToolComponent.php) and the [UserBehavior](src/Model/Behavior/UserBehavior.php).
 Just load the component and you have a working login and registration.
 Customize it as you like through configuration or use only what you really need.

-This plugin works very similar to the [CakeDC users plugin](https://github.com/cakedc/users) but instead of providing a full stack that it allows you to use only what you really need *without* extending the controller or model.
-UserTools is overall very configurable and extensible.
+This plugin works very similar to the [CakeDC users plugin](https://github.com/cakedc/users) from which it is derived from but was completely rewritten under the hood.

 Requirements
 ------------